zeno4ever/outlinedemoparty/content/compos.md

 ## Deadline

-Deadline for all compos is on TBD
+Deadline for all compos is on

 Acceptance of any prods after this deadline cannot be guaranteed and could only in theory be considered if the prod is delivered along with a 1280x720 video recording that works in VLC.

-### Please send a video capture along with your entry, or a Dropbox (etc) link where we can grab the capture
+## Please send a video capture along with your entry, or a Dropbox (etc) link where we can grab the capture

-The aspect ratio of your file should be exactly 16:9, you are welcome to use padding to achieve this aspect ratio
+* The aspect ratio of your file should be exactly 16:9, you are welcome to use padding to achieve this aspect ratio

-We will show your entry in 1280x720 at 60fps using OBS' built-in scaling filter
+* We will show your entry in 1280x720 at 60fps using OBS' built-in scaling filter

-We will show your entry scaled up to 1920x1080 at it's original framerate at the partyplace if it's a framerate our beamer supports (50hz is possible)
+* We will show your entry scaled up to 1920x1080 at it's original framerate at the partyplace if it's a framerate our beamer supports (50hz is possible)

-Raw capture of the prod only (except in Wild compo)
+* Raw capture of the prod only (except in Wild compo)

-Do not manipulate your recording for performance
+* Do not manipulate your recording for performance

-We reserve the right to disqualify recordings that do not realistically represent how its executable demo or intro counterpart runs on real hardware.
+* We reserve the right to disqualify recordings that do not realistically represent how its executable demo or intro counterpart runs on real hardware.
-Examples of editing actions that could lead to disqualification:
+* Examples of editing actions that could lead to disqualification:

-Unrealistic emulator settings during recording, sped up recordings, removing or cutting down precalculation or loading screens.
+* Unrealistic emulator settings during recording, sped up recordings, removing or cutting down precalculation or loading screens.
-Examples of editing actions that are encouraged:
+* Examples of editing actions that are encouraged:

-Cutting footage before the prod is launched, cutting footage after the prod ends, loops or becomes repetitive, scaling and padding your recording to 1920x1080 or 1280x720.
+* Cutting footage before the prod is launched, cutting footage after the prod ends, loops or becomes repetitive, scaling and padding your recording to 1920x1080 or 1280x720.
-Multiple entries per compo are allowed
+* Multiple entries per compo are allowed

-You are welcome to send more than one entry for a compo.
+* You are welcome to send more than one entry for a compo.
-We will use Wuhu as partysystem
+* We will use Wuhu as partysystem

 Soon a link to our partysystem will appear here.
 You will be able to submit your entry in our partysystem, also as remote competitor.